buttermilk-crypto/unity/unity-encoding/README.md

 The org.unityencoding.tree.model package contains a tree data structure for representing Unity (JSON) data.

-This package can be used directly, as in the following examples.
+This package can be used directly, as in the following example.

 Create a tree with root and nodes a, b, and c:

     Node root = Nodes.element("root",
      Nodes.element("a", "some text"),
      Nodes.element("b", "some more text"),
      Nodes.element("c", "some c text")
 	);